 - What you can do: applying principles of bee biology and ecology in your own garden, how to build and maintain a bee garden, how to observe and study bees, supporting bee outreach and research

-School group tours
+School group tours (ages 6 through high school)

 - Why bees, pollination, and the Haven are important